kim3er/kim3er.github.io/source/_posts/2015-01-14-flexible-index-pages-in-perch.markdown

 		- some_content <-- Can't access this
 ```

-As of Perch 2.4, you can extend the amount content saved at a page level, using [Page Attributes](http://docs.grabaperch.com/docs/pages/page-attributes/).
+As of Perch 2.4, you can extend the amount content saved at a page level, using [Page Attributes](/blog/2015/02/18/page-attributes-in-perch/).
 Page Attributes can be very useful, but they can't be used to be target a sub-sect of pages (like our project pages), so are not ideal for what we're trying to achieve.
 I.E You can only add fields that will be available to all pages.

+_Update: This is not entirely true.
+You can set an 'Attribute template' per page, in 'Page Options'.
+Attribute templates allow you to decide which attributes are configurable at a page level.
+There is a draw back back though; the 'Attribute template' is not saved in a Master page.
+So it would be down to the user to configure the 'Attribute template' each page.
+Checkout my post of Page Attributes [here](/blog/2015/02/18/page-attributes-in-perch/)._

 What is needed is a mechanism, whereby the page order is retrieved from the Navigation part of Perch and the content, from a region designed with our projects in mind.